-Lead Nurturing is not just a series of automated emails.
-It is the art of maintaining a relevant conversation with your prospects until they are ready to buy.
-This guide gives you the keys to structuring campaigns that turn interest into revenue.
+Lead nurturing is not just a sequence of automated emails.
+It’s the art of keeping a relevant conversation with your prospects until they’re ready to buy.
+This guide gives you the keys to structure campaigns that turn interest into revenue.

 1. The diagnostic phase: lay the foundations

-Before writing a single line, you must define the framework of your initiative.
+Before writing a single line, you must define the scope of your intervention.

-- What is the lead source?
-(White paper download, webinar registration, abandoned cart?)
+- What is the source of the lead?
+(Whitepaper download, webinar registration, abandoned cart?)

-- What is the ultimate goal?
-(Booking a meeting, direct purchase, free trial?)
+- What is the end goal?
+(Book a meeting, direct purchase, free trial?)

 - What is the average sales cycle?
-(If your cycle lasts 6 months, your nurturing cannot last 1 week.)
+(If your cycle lasts 6 months, your nurturing can’t last 1 week.)

-Segmentation: the end of “One Size Fits All”
+Segmentation: the end of the “One Size Fits All” approach

-- Behavior (What they do): Which pages did they visit?
-What content did they consume?
+- Behavior (What they do): Which pages have they visited?
+What content have they consumed?

 2. The structure of a typical campaign (the “Value-First” model)

-An optimized nurturing campaign generally follows a maturity curve in 4 to 5 stages.
+An optimized nurturing campaign generally follows a maturity curve across 4 to 5 stages.

 | 0.
 Welcome email | Deliver on the immediate promise. | Content delivery, human welcome message. |